hieu-is-coding/Pirate-Adventure/README.md

 All java classes are used (in our team code) in a source folder named "src". res also needs to be a source folder.

+### Be careful
+Unikey can affect the game movements.